fluentlabs-xyz/tech-book/src/architecture/blended-vm/rwasm.md

 - **Eliminated Type Mapping**: Type mapping is no longer necessary as the code is fully validated.
 - **Special Entrypoint Function**: A unique entry point function encompasses all segments.

-The new binary representation ensures a fully equivalently compatible Wasmi runtime module from the binary.
+The new binary representation ensures a fully equivalently compatible Wasm runtime module from the binary.
 Some features are no longer supported by the rWasm runtime: module imports; global variables; memory imports;
 global variables export.
 These features are unnecessary as Fluent does not utilize them.